Home page of www.weldreality.com.

 The

-weld process considerations and confusion that now surrounds pipe welding.
+weld process considerations and confusion

-QUESTION.
-Ed when welding pipes we could use SMAW electrodes, flux cored
+2001: Ed when welding pipes we could use SMAW electrodes, flux cored

-process and electrode selection?
+process and electrode selection for code quality welds?

 ANSWER.